selendroid/selendroid/README.md

 [![Build Status](https://api.travis-ci.org/DominikDary/selendroid.png)](https://travis-ci.org/DominikDary/selendroid)

-Selendroid is an attempt to implement the Selenium JSON Wire Protocol for Android native and hybrid apps.
+Selendroid is a test automation framework which drives of the UI of Android native and hybrid applications (apps).
+Tests are written using the Selenium 2 client API.

+Selendroid can be used on emulators and real devices and can be integrated as a node into the Selenium Grid for scaling and parallel testing.

 Latest News:
 ------------